Fondren Road: Braeswood to Creekbend to W. Airport

 The Brays Oaks Super Neighborhood #36 spoke (and wrote) at the H-GAC committee meetings in support of the amendment to the Fondren Road reconstruction project to reduce the number of lanes to 2 lanes in each direction for increased safety under the Houston Vision Zero Action Plan.
 As you know, H-GAC approved the amendment, and the City of Houston retained the full $25.5 million funding from H-GAC.
 The Super Neighborhood wants to make certain that the Houston Vision Zero Action Plan will be utilized in planning the redesign of the Fondren Road reconstruction, especially the intersections which are considered dangerous (especially Fondren and West Belfort).
 Can you tell us with whom the Super Neighborhood should communicate to confirm the full utilization of the Vision Zero Action Plan and to discuss how the Vision Zero Action Plan is being used in the redesign on Fondren?
 Thank you.

-SNC#36 asked over 1 year ago
+SNC#36 asked almost 3 years ago

 Howdy Neighbor!
 The City appreciates the support provided by the Brays Oaks Super Neighborhood #36, as now we can build a project that is safer for the community.
 The Vision Zero Action Plan identifies key actions relevant to this project.
 This starts with prioritizing safety over vehicle speed, which is the basis for the updated cross section.
 This new design will be based on our current Infrastructure Design Manual and standards, including lane widths, corner radii, and pedestrian crossing infrastructure.